 In this production process, metals are welded without additional materials.
 This is achieved by applying pressure and electric current to the desired welding area.
 During this process, metal parts (usually steel) are pressed together by the electrodes of the welding machine to ensure a strong and constant electrical contact.

 The electric current then passes through the electrodes and heats them until the point where they connect is melted.
 Two pieces of molten metal are joined and fused together.
 When the current stops, the two elements solidify, creating a solid metal connection between them.

-In the metal industry, "grating" can refer to several different types of metal products.
-Each type has its own set of unique properties that make it more (or less) ideal for individual use.
+It can be difficult to determine what type of metal grating to use for your project considering the different materials available as well as the purpose.
+In the metalworking industry, "grating" can refer to several different types of metal products.
+Each type has its own unique properties that make it ideal of specific uses.
 For example, street drains will take the form of a bar grating, while sidewalks typically require the safer form of an expanded grate or strut.

 Expanded metal is made by making slots in the sheet and then stretching (expanding) the sheet, resulting in a diamond pattern.
 The sheet can then be cut to size and flattened.
 Many different types of metals can be extended, such as stainless steel, carbon steel, aluminum and more.

 The swelling process is very economical as it does not create waste, and since there are no holes in the material, the sheet retains its structural strength.
 Common applications of expanded metal grating include steps, floors, fencing and security applications.